apache/camel-website/content/blog/2020/12/Camel37-Whatsnew/index.md

 ### Pre compiled languages

-We are continued our avenue of making Camel faster and smaller.
+We continued our avenue of making Camel faster and smaller.
 This time we focused on the built-in Simple scripting language.

 First we added the [jOOR language](/components/latest/languages/joor-language.html). jOOR is a small Java tool